-One keyword in the "end of the world" phrase is Greek word telos, which means much more than "end," carrying primarily the idea of "purpose" and "goal".
-When Christ talks about an “end” with this word, he is always talking about the purpose of something, not its destruction.
-His prophecy of the "end times" in Matthew conflates the ideas of the end of the temple in Jerusalem, the end of the state of Israel, the end of a given age, and the end of each of our individual lives.
-“End” is from telos, which means “come to pass,” “performance,” “consummation,” “result,” “product,” “outcome,” “end,” “achievement,” “attainment,” “goal,” “state of completion,” “maturity,” “services rendered,” “something done,” “task,” “duty,” “toll,” and “custom.”
+One keyword in the "end of the world" phrase is Greek root Greek word, telos, which means much more than "end," carrying primarily the idea of "purpose" and "goal".
+When Jesus talks about an “end”, he is always talking about the purpose of something, not its destruction.
+His prophecy of the "end times" in Matthew 24:6 conflates the ideas of the end of the temple in Jerusalem, the end of the state of Israel, the end of a given age, and the end of each of our individual lives.
+“End” is from telos, which means is translated from ancient Greek in a variety of ways including, “performance,” “consummation,” “result,” “product,” “outcome,” “end,” “achievement,” “attainment,” “goal,” “state of completion,” “maturity,” “services rendered,” “something done,” “task,” “duty,” “toll,” and “custom.”

 We start this analysis by analyzing the terms used in the discussion starting in Mat 24:3.
 We then go on to look more closely at another "end time" discussion in the "Parable of the Weeds".

-This question from the apostles to Christ is translated as, "Tell us, when shall these things be? and what [shall be] the sign of thy coming, and of the end of the world?"
+This question from the apostles to Jesus in Matthew 24:3 is translated as (KJV), "Tell us, when shall these things be? and what shall be the sign of thy coming, and of the end of the world?"

-This question makes sense from our current perspective (and common church teaching), but is it a good translation of what the apostles really asked?
-At this point, Christ had predicted his death, but it really didn't seem like the apostles believed him.
+This question makes sense from our current perspective--and common Christian teaching)-but is it a good translation of what the apostles really asked?
+At this point, Jesus had predicted his death, but it really didn't seem like the apostles believed him.
 They certainly don't seem focused on a "second coming," though that idea has become such a big part of Christian teaching.
 Nor were they focused on the "end of the world."
 Those ideas actually come, rightly or wrongly, from what he is about to say, not what he has said before.

-A better translation of this question is: Tell us, when will this happen and what does your presence signify about the end of the age?
+The phrase they used was the same as that above with synteleia and aion.
+A better translation of this question is: Tell us, when will this happen and what does your presence signify about an completion of an era?
 (See vocabulary below for more.)
+The parallel verse in Mark 13:4 translates the synteleia as "fulfilled" without the "of this era."
 This question makes perfect sense given what the apostles were really thinking about after being told that the temple would fall.
-And this is a VERY different question and it changes the meaning (and translation) of the answers Christ gives in the next section.
-Out of this chapter, you can get the idea of a second coming, but Christ is talking generally about how his presence then leads to the end of an era, specifically, the end of the Old Testament era, the fall of the temple, and the scattering of the Jewish nation.
+And this is a VERY different question and it changes the meaning (and translation) of the answers Jesus gives to the apostles.
+Out of this answer, you can get the idea of a second coming, but Jesus is talking generally about how his presence then leads to the end of an era, specifically, the end of the Old Testament era, the fall of the temple, and the scattering of the Jewish nation.

 Do these statements also apply to the end of the world?
 Perhaps.
 More to the point, they also apply to end of any civilization or ea.
 They also apply (in a way that is clear to me, anyway) to the end of every life.
 There is a greater meaning here, especially in terms of Christ's presence at the culmination of these events.

 "Coming" is from parousia, which means "presence", "arrival", "occasion", "situation", "substance," and "property."
-It is not the word consistenly used to describe something coming or "on its way," which is erchomai.
+It is not the word consistently used to describe something coming or "on its way," which is erchomai.

 "World" is from aiôn, which means "lifetime", "life", "a space of time", "an age," an epoch," and "the present world."
 It is not the word that the Matthew uses when Christ is referring to the world or the earth.
 It is only translated as "world" in the phrase "end of the world," which is more directly translated as "end of the era."